Now also chapter 2 in the forthcoming book, The Power of the Pips, due to appear in September 2017. Stay tuned.

-As the significator, the Queen of Coins, didn’t show up in the spread, we can infer that this is due to her having some doubts, indeed, as to where she belongs.
-But it’s clear that she belongs with the spiritual folks.
+As the significator, the Queen of Coins, didn’t show up in the spread, we can infer that this is due to her having some doubts, indeed, as to where her writing belongs.
+But it’s clear that her skills belong with the spiritual folks.

 Basically, if you’re mental in the church that means that you’re a mystic of sorts.

-At the core of this tribe is a spiritual leader, attended by his apprentice and a wise woman (Page of Batons, The Pope, The Popesse).
+At the core of this tribe is a spiritual leader, attended by his apprentice and a wise woman (Page of Batons, Pope, Popess).

-The community may struggle with money, but when the folks here get their hands on it, they spend it all on themselves, and then take a ride on the flying carpet towards the One love (5 coins, Ace of Coins, Ace of Cups).
-These folks are making some good sigils here, methinks, by looking at that Ace of Coins.
+The community may struggle with money, but when the folks here get their hands on it, they spend it all on themselves, and then take a ride on the flying carpet towards the One love (5 Coins, Ace of Coins, Ace of Cups).

 If ever a spiritual community is led by the motto: ‘Love is all you need’, we get a confirmation of it here.

-The Pope leads the way and delivers messages of roundness ‘God bless everyone, and don’t fall off that magic carpet’ (6 Cups, Pope, Ace of Coins; the 6s are for travel)
+The Pope leads the way and delivers messages of roundness: ‘God bless everyone, and don’t fall off the magic carpet.
+Have another ritual drink’ (6 Cups, Pope, Ace of Coins; 6s are for travel).

 Everyone enjoys the party under the watchful eye of the High Priestess, who makes sure that the Holy Grail is filled to the brim with the good stuff (3 Cups, Popess, Ace of Cups).

-But she wanted to know how she could make herself more visible in this tribe — upon observing that her presence was missing from this party.
+But she wanted to know how she could make herself more visible to this tribe — upon observing that her presence was missing from this party.

-I turned up the bottom card.
+I turned up the bottom card from the cut deck.
 It disclosed the 7 Cups.

-As you can see, then, although we didn’t have any reason to wonder about agency here, and fret about the question of who is who, we could read the court card precisely according to the function that it performs, as a young man participating in making the spiritual community magical, and also giving a direct message to the querent as to what community of people she is looking for.
+As you can see, then, although we didn’t have any reason to wonder about agency here, and fret about the question of who is who, we could read the one court card here precisely according to the function that it performs:

 The second example features a line of 5 cards, for which I picked no significator in advance.